nvkelso/carto-css-map-styling/README.md

     `fill-color: #rgb;` or `fill-color: #rrggbb;` or `fill-color: black;` or `fill-color: url("image.png");` - Default is none.

+        WARNING: Carto/Cascadenik seems to accomplish fill-color: url("image.png") this way now:

+        polygon-pattern-file: url()
+        polygon-pattern-width 4px;
+        polygon-pattern-height: 4px;

+        It would need to take fill-color and expand it to the Mapnik native syntax.

     `fill-repeat: ...;` only comes to play when fill-color is set to an image.
 Default is ...

     `fill-opacity: 1.0;` - ratio range between 0.0 and 1.0.
 Default is 1.0